LydianMelody/DecibelDefense/README.md

 # Decibel Defense

-A musical tower defense game where towers create layered music as they defend against waves of enemies.
+A musical tower defense prototype exploring gameplay ideas for a future full-fledged project.

 ## Play Online

 **[Play Decibel Defense Now](https://lydianmelody.github.io/DecibelDefense/)**

+## Concept

+Decibel Defense combines tower defense gameplay with musical creation, similar to "My Singing Monsters."
+Each tower will be represented by a cute creature that contributes a unique musical element to the overall soundtrack.
+As players strategically place towers to defend against enemy waves, they're simultaneously composing an evolving musical piece.

+Each level in the game will feature a unique song, setting the musical theme and tempo.
+Each creature maintains its characteristic instrument but will perform different loops depending on the stage.

 ## Overview

-This is the HTML5 version of Decibel Defense.
-Each tower contributes a unique musical element to the overall soundtrack.
-As you place towers strategically to defend against enemy waves, you're simultaneously composing an evolving musical piece.
+This is an HTML5 prototype exploring the gameplay concepts of Decibel Defense.
+It is not a complete game but rather a technical demonstration to test core mechanics.
+Each tower contributes a unique musical element to the overall soundtrack, allowing players to experiment with different musical combinations.

 **Version**: 0.2.0 (Pre-Alpha)